About the Artist (Just Who is This Guy, Anyway?)

 Artist’s Statement from Daniel Loren Moret

 Using lighting, composition and my equipment, I strive to express the soul of a place in the most visually expressive terms.
-As a photographer, I am well aware that a camera works in both directions and reveals as much about the inner state of the person behind the camera as it does about the outer world in front of the camera.
+As a photographer, I am well aware that a camera can work in both directions and reveal a lot about the inner state of the person behind the camera in addition to showing the outer world in front of the lens.
 Photography allows me to pursue my lifelong passion for creating art with my passion for traveling and exploring other places and cultures.
-Travel is the best education.
+As I’ve said often, travel is the best education.
 As well as a mountain of fun.
+Photography is also a constant challenge and a never-ending learning opportunity.

-From my two college degrees in cinema, I’ve been influenced by movies and the work of various cinematographers, such as Robby Muller of films directed by Wim Wenders.
-Oregon photographer John Bauguess was perceptive in noting that my shots resemble individual frames from movies.
-And there are certainly parallels in my images to American photographers such as Walker Evans and Dorothea Lange, European photographers like Eugene Atget and Robert Frank, the German-Canadian Ulrich “Fred” Herzog (probably the finest street photographer that you’ve never heard of) and painters including Edward Hopper.
+From my two college degrees in cinema, I’ve been influenced by movies (certainly film noir with its night scenes and neon) and the work of various cinematographers.
+It became evident to me how impactful this education was when documentary photographer John Bauguess commented that my shots resemble individual frames from movies taken just at the onset of climactic scenes.
+There are also parallels in my subject matter to American photographers such as Walker Evans and Dorothea Lange, European photographers like Eugene Atget and Robert Frank, the German-Canadian Ulrich “Fred” Herzog and painters including Edward Hopper.

 Oeuvre (“Body of Work”)